-Head of SCM Business Process Innovation Group Division, SCM Business Process Innovation Group Division SCM
+Head of SCM Business Process Innovation Group Division, SCM Business Process Innovation Group Division SCM now reunited here.
+At the beginning, I was the leader.
+Starting in the second year, Mr. Fukuda has assumed the role.

 He was the initial leader of the S&OP Process Innovation Project.
 He joined CCBJI in 2021 after for both a Japanese and an international manufacturer.
 His mission is to maximize performance by improving operational processes in the supply chain.
+Miyai Core members at the time the S&OP Process Innovation Project was launched in January 2022 are